 What other property outgoings am I legally bound to pay besides the rent?

 Leases require the Tenant to pay other monthly/quarterly costs besides the rent.
-And these are enforceable by law so don’t dismiss them lightly.
+And these are enforceable by law so don’t ignore them when negotiating your lease.

 I’m talking about things such as building insurance, utility costs and service charge.
 Plus, don’t forget to factor business rates and water rates into your cash flow and salon business plan.